 While many airlines have instituted new safety measures to make air travel safe during COVID-19, those policies can differ wildly from carrier to carrier.
 Many require passengers to wear masks for the duration of travel (though requiring and implementing aren’t always the same), but others have gone further.
 Some airlines continue to block off middle seats on flights, limit the capacity of travelers allowed on each plane, and check passenger temperatures before boarding.
 Still, these policy guidelines are updating all the time, and some travelers still aren’t comfortable getting on planes at all until a vaccine is available for COVID-19.

 Seventy-eight percent of people planning to travel for Thanksgiving in 2020 expect to drive, while the rest of Thanksgiving day travelers brave the airports.
 Last year, around 55% of Thanksgiving travelers drove to their destinations, while 35% flew and 9% traveled by train.
 This year, around 56% of people traveling for Christmas will drive, but that wasn’t a considerable change from last year as around 52% of Christmas travelers did so by car.
 While those planning on flying anticipated spending more on their travel ($1,515, on average), traveling by car might not be much less expensive.
+Due to capacity constraints many airlines and hotels have actually increased their pricing during the pandemic to stay afloat.
+If you plan on flying or staying in a hotel over the Holiday season you should consider using an Expedia coupon to save up to 25% off on flights, hotels, and rental cars during your travel.

 Compared to their travel budgets of $1,115 in 2019, Americans planning to travel by car in 2020 foresaw spending $1,242 on their expedition.
 Regardless of transportation method, people traveling with children budgeted an additional $400 in travel expenses.
 Eighty-three percent of people planning to travel in 2020 also indicated they planned on wearing masks around family members for the duration of their visit.